 8. (Back) Shahur Tangi Gallantry Awards

 (Published in the London Gazette dated 13 August 1937.
 34426.
 The awards to the Indian officers and soldiers with the convoy were only published in the Gazette of India.
-The citations below have been taken from the various official communiqué and may not precisely reflect the original citation.)
+With the exception of the award to Williams (see THA.
+PRO.
+WO 373/146/280), the citations below have been taken from the various official communiqué and may not precisely reflect the original citation.)

 Distinguished Service Order